hyperledger/bevel/docs/source/developer/quorum-ansible.md

 * Set enode_data_list to []
 * Get enode data for each node of all organization
 * Get enode data
+* Check if enode is present in the build directory or not
+* Create build directory if it does not exist
+* Get the nodekey from vault and generate the enode
 * Get enode_data
 * Get validator node data
+* Git Push

 Follow [Readme](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/quorum/configuration/roles/create/tessera) for detailed information.